datagouv/hydra/README.md

 - `GET` on `/api/checks/latest?url={url}&resource_id={resource_id}` to get the latest check for a given URL and/or `resource_id`
 - `GET` on `/api/checks/all?url={url}&resource_id={resource_id}` to get all checks for a given URL and/or `resource_id`
 - `GET` on `/api/checks/aggregate?group_by={column}&created_at={date}` to get checks occurrences grouped by a `column` for a specific `date`
+- `GET` on `/api/checks/stats` to get aggregates for the latest HTTP check per eligible resource (ok / error / timeout counts and HTTP status code distribution)

 *Related to resources:*
 - `GET` on `/api/resources/{resource_id}` to get a resource in the DB "catalog" table from its `resource_id`